em7/cl-cookbook/dynamic-libraries.md

     (sb-alien:alien-funcall callback str outbuffer)))
 ~~~

-This is the most important function from the example - this one is called from Python code and calls back a Python method (`callback` parameter).
-Since SBCL-Librarian creates a C library and a Python module which wraps it, this function can be called from both C and Python.
-This example uses Python.
+This function is key to the example; it is invoked from Python code and calls back a Python method (the`callback` parameter).
+As SBCL-Librarian generates both a C library and a Python module that wraps it, this function can be called from either C or Python.
+This example focuses on Python.

-SBCL-Librarian uses `sb-alien` which is a SBCL package for calling C functions.`with-alien` creates a resource (in this case `str` of type `c-string`) which valid within its body and is disposed of when it gets out of scope, preventing memory leaks. `alien-funcall` calls a C function, in this case its `callback`.
-It is called with the newly created string and a string buffer which was passed in as an argument.
+SBCL-Librarian utilizes `sb-alien`, an SBCL package for interfacing with C functions. `with-alien` creates a resource (here it is `str` of type `c-string`) that is valid within its scope and is automatically disposed of afterward, preventing memory leaks. `alien-funcall` is used to call a C function, in this case `callback`, with a newly created string and a string buffer passed in as arguments.

 ~~~lisp
 (sbcl-librarian::define-type :callback